 Main menu Sub-menu Function Default setting Advanced Language Sets the language for message displays. • Press the 2 button and select the language from the selection menu that appears.
 English Startup Screen Sets whether the startup screen is displayed or not. • To change the user's logo, you need to record and set your own logo.
-ON Color Adjustment Adjusts the color temperature each RGB color in the image.
-Color Temp.: Sets the color temperature. • Press the ⊙ button and set the color temperature in the Color Adjustment sub-menu.
-RGB: Sets the color intensity for each RGB (red/green/blue) color in the image. • Press the ⊙ button, select R (red), G (green) or B (blue) in the Color Adjustment sub-menu, and make the required setting for each color. • You can adjust the colors while viewing the results on the screen.
+ON Color Adjustment Adjusts the color temperature and intensity of each RGB color in the image.
+Color Temp.: Sets the color temperature. • Press the 2 button and set the color temperature in the Color Adjustment sub-menu.
+RGB: Sets the color intensity for each RGB (red/green/blue) color in the image. • Press the 2 button, select R (red), G (green) or B (blue) in the Color Adjustment sub-menu, and make the required setting for each color. • You can adjust the colors while viewing the results on the screen.
 (This item cannot be selected if sRGB has been selected as the Color Mode setting in the Video menu.)
 Color Temp: Depends on connection Rear Proj.
 Use when projecting images from behind a translucent screen.
 When set to ON , the projected images are horizontally reversed.
 OFF Ceiling Use when installing the projector to a ceiling.
 When set to ON , the projected images are horizontally and vertically reversed.
-OFF COM Port Switches between Control (RS-232C) and USB serial communication.
+OFF COM Port Sets the communication ports for switching between RS-232C connections and USB connections.
 RS-232C Reset Resets all adjustment values for the Advanced menu functions to their default settings. • Press the 2 button to display the confirmation screen, and select Yes. • Select Reset All to return all menu settings to their default settings. -